 30 Aug Otentik – Camping in Mauritius

-There are days when one needs a moment or two to get lost in the green.
+There are days when one needs a moment or two to get lost in the green and Otentk Camping is the answer.
 Glamping , a new concepts with a touch of comfort, is quickly gathering momentum.
 In Mauritius, Otentik’s tent village offers this novel camping style, with a distinctively Mauritian flair, as well as a range of outdoor activities.
 A lodge experience out in Nature.

 Down the coastal road towards the South-East, at the entrance to the quaint village of Deux Freres, a property slopes down gently to the banks of Grand River South East, the longest river in Mauritius.
 Here, thick kaki tents, mounted on wooden platforms, perfectly mix into the landscape.
 Every detail has been set up using green and recycling methods: recycled wood for the bathroom walls, sinks made from pieces of wood or stone, solar panels providing electricity to all the tents, vegetable gardens and a little green islets gracing the grassy land.